Malaysian Bar

 The management of the affairs of the Bar is undertaken by a council known as the Bar Council (Malay: Majlis Peguam).
 The Bar Council comprises thirty eight members who are elected annually to manage the affairs and execute the functions of the Malaysian Bar.
 The Council consists of the immediate past President and Vice-President of the Malaysian Bar, the Chairman of each of the twelve State Bar Committees, one member elected by each of the twelve State Bar Committees to be its representative to the Bar Council, and twelve members elected from throughout Peninsular Malaysia by way of postal ballot.

 Separate bodies regulate the legal profession in the states of Sabah and Sarawak.
 Their bar associations are known as the Sabah Law Society and the Advocates' Association of Sarawak respectively.

-The Council is headed by a President.
-As of 2019, the President of the Council is Salim Bashir.
+The Council is headed by a president.
+Kindly refer Malaysian Bar website for more information regarding the current Malaysian Bar Committee and the Bar Council members.

 History of the Malaysian Bar

 A semblance of the present day Bar Council was established vide Advocates & Solicitors Enactment 1914 (FMS No. 22/1914) covering the legal practitioners in the Federated Malay States.
 The first annual meeting of the Federated Malay States Bar was held at Kuala Lumpur, representatives of the profession being present from Selangor and Perak.
 The following Federal Bar Committee was elected, Messrs.
 A. N Kenion, Byrant, H.A.
 Hope, T. H. I. Rogers and A. P Robinson.

 The 1914 Enactment was replaced by the Advocates & Solicitors Ordinance 1940.
 The Unfederated Malay States like Johore had their own Enactments like the Advocates & Solicitors Enactment of Johore.
 The Solicitors in the Straits Settlements of Malacca and Penang together with Singapore were covered by the Advocates & Solicitors Ordinance of the Straits Settlements.

 After the Japanese Occupation, the Advocates & Solicitors Ordinance 1947 replaced all the statutes covering the Unfederated and Federated Malay States and the Straits Settlements of Malacca and Penang.
 The 1947 Ordinance can be referred to as the starting point that established the 1st Bar Council covering Malaya.
 It was the 1st time a self-elected and self-regulated Bar Council was established.
 But its role was somewhat limited to: